Antisemitism in Canada

 high-powered and high-profile positions in Canadian society.
 Despite Canada's progressive attitudes towards diversity in the 21st century, antisemitism remains a recurring issue in Canadian society, evident in targeted hate crimes and extremist groups.
-Notably, anti-Jewish incidents surged in response to the outbreak of the Gaza war.
+Notably, anti-Jewish incidents have surged since the October 7 attacks, which marked the beginning of the Gaza war.
+Particularly there has been a sharp rise in public demonstrations vilifying Canadian Jews by accusing them of complicity in war crimes and accusations of genocide since 2023.

 1800s

 On April 11, 1807, Jewish politician Ezekiel Hart was elected to the Legislative Assembly of Lower Canada over three other candidates, obtaining 59 out of the 116 votes cast.
 Hart refused to take the Christian based oath of allegiance and the legislature dismissed him.
 Hart petitioned the legislature, saying that, while he believed that he was justified in the law in taking a seat by means of the oath used by Jews in the courts, he was willing to swear the oaths used for those elected to the assembly.
 After some deliberation, on February 20, 1808, the assembly resolved by a vote of 35 to 5 that "Ezekiel Hart, Esquire, professing the Jewish religion cannot take a seat, nor sit, nor vote, in this House."
 The events of 1807–1809 are known to many as the Hart Affair (French: L'Affaire Hart).

 On March 16, 1831, a bill was introduced in the Legislative Assembly extending the same political rights to Jews as to Christians.
 The bill rapidly passed both the Assembly and the council and received the royal assent June 5, 1832.